AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-multiple-values-to-a-smart-list-filter.md

    ![](assets/smartlist-plussignhand-.png)

-1. You can choose values from the left or just type them on the right then click **OK**.
+1. You can choose values from the left or just type them on the right then click **[!UICONTROL OK]**.

    ![](assets/image2014-9-11-17-3a51-3a39.png)